 You can upload your dump from the browser or run it direcly from your server.

-A word of caution.
 A large dump may take considerable time and consume lots of server resources, so it’s possible that your import might be identified as ‘abuse’ by your hosting provider.
 In the first instance, it’s probably best if you simply upload your dump file to your server and contact appropriate support and have them import the file directly on the database server via the MySQL command line without tying up a http thread.
 Bigdump.php does give you the option of giving the script a rest between importing rows of data so the perceived CPU usage will be staggered over time, but it’s a dodgy fix.